40-Day CryoForge Challenge: Days 31–40 – The Long Game

 • You can build a sustainable system without a gym

-• You can stack cold + breath + movement + fasting for real results
+• You can stack cold + breath + movement + fasting to create real nervous system adaptation

 • You can do this while being a parent, working full-time, and living a normal life